Global Privacy Statement

 Where otherwise permitted by applicable law, you may use any of the methods set out in this Privacy Statement to request access to, receive (port), or restrict Processing, seek rectification, or request erasure of Personal Information held about you by Paul Hastings.
 Such requests will be processed in line with applicable laws.
 Although Paul Hastings makes good faith efforts to provide individuals with access to their Personal Information, there may be circumstances in which Paul Hastings is unable to provide access, including but not limited to: where the information contains legal privilege, would compromise others’ privacy or other legitimate rights, where the burden or expense of providing access would be disproportionate to the risks to the individual’s privacy in the case in question, or where the information is commercially proprietary.
 If Paul Hastings determines that access should be restricted in any particular instance, we will endeavor to provide you with an explanation of why that determination has been made and a contact point for any further inquiries.
 To protect your privacy, Paul Hastings will take commercially reasonable steps to verify your identity before granting access to or making any changes to your Personal Information.

-Paul Hastings adheres to applicable Data Protection Laws in the EEA, which, if applicable, practicable, and required under the GDPR, include the following rights:
+Paul Hastings adheres to applicable data protection laws, which, if applicable, practicable, and required under the GDPR or other applicable law, include the following rights:

 - If the Processing of Personal Information is based on your consent, you have a right to withdraw consent at any time for future Processing;